mongodb/specifications/source/crud/crud.rst

   However, it might be that a driver needs to expose write concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.

-Q: How do I throttle unacknowledged writes now that write concern is longer defined on a per operation basis?
+Q: How do I throttle unacknowledged writes now that write concern is no longer defined on a per operation basis?
   Some users used to throttle unacknowledged writes by using an acknowledged write concern every X number of operations.
 Going forward, the proper way to handle this is by using the bulk write API.

 Q: What is the logic for adding "One" or "Many" into the method and model names?